Part 1. Is 25 mph Fast on an Electric Scooter?

 Part 4.
 The 5 Best Electric Scooters in 2022

 Award: Best Budget E-Scooter

-Recommended Reason: TurboAnt X7 Pro is an excellent top speed electric scooter option for riders looking for an ideal speed, comfort, and convenience blend.
+Recommended Reason: TurboAnt X7 Max is the upgraded version of the X7 Pro and it is an excellent top speed electric scooter option for riders looking for an ideal speed, comfort, and convenience blend.
 This is the greatest budget e-scooter with a top speed of 20 mph.
-It is equipped with a long-range battery, inflatable tires, and a threefold braking system, all for the low price of $549.98.
+It is equipped with a long-range battery, inflatable tires, and a threefold braking system, all for the low price of $599.98.
 Look no further if you're searching for a good deal.
-The Turboant X7 Pro is the one for you.
+The Turboant X7 Max is the one for you.

 Award: Fastest E-Scooter on the Market